 When you soak in your hot tub, buoyancy decreases stress on your muscles and joints.
 This allows for a period of recovery.

-Water immersion contributes to that recovery by helping to relax both your mind and your body.
+Water immersion contributes to that recovery by helping relax your mind and body.
 Warm water immersion may also serve to reduce muscle spasms and diminish the experience of pain.
 We hear from hot tub owners all the time about how warm water soaking improves their life.

 To maximize your hydrotherapy benefits, you want to make your warm water soak part of your daily routine.
 Soaking one time each day can be a source of wellness for you and help relieve pain.